Faculty & Staff

 100 Morrissey Blvd.
 Office Location: Wheatley Hall, 3rd Floor, Room 154-17

 Human services program development and evaluation; policy analysis; race, ethnicity and gender in human services

 PhD, Sociology, Boston University

-Professor Miren Uriarte is on the faculty of the College of Public and Community Service and is a senior research associate at the Mauricio Gastón Institute for Latino Community Development and Public Policy, where she served as founding director from 1989 to 1993 and again from 2004 to 2008.
+Professor Miren Uriarte teaches in College of Public and Community Service and is a senior research associate at the Mauricio Gastón Institute for Latino Community Development and Public Policy, where she served as founding director from 1989 to 1993 and again from 2004 to 2008.